Antisemitism in 21st-century France: Attacks

-2002 to 2014
+2002 - 2014

 The 2002 Lyon car attack was part of a wave of increased attacks on Jews and Jewish targets in France in the early 21st century.
 Analysts related it to the Second Intifada in Israel and the Palestinian territories.

 On January 21, 2006, Ilan Halimi, a young French Jewish man of Moroccan descent was kidnapped by a group called the Gang of Barbarians, led by Youssouf Fofana.
 Halimi was subsequently tortured over a period of three weeks, resulting in his death.

 From March 11 to 19, 2012, Mohammed Merah, a French man of Algerian descent born in Toulouse, committed the Toulouse and Montauban shootings, a series of three attacks against French soldiers and civilians in Toulouse and Montauban, in the Midi-Pyrénees region.
 The last day he attacked a Jewish day school in Toulouse, killing a teacher, Yonatan Sandler and three children (aged 8, 5 & 3), and wounding a teenager.
 He killed a total of three French Muslim soldiers in Toulouse and Montauban, and seriously wounded a fourth.
 During the 30-hour police siege at his apartment on March 22, Merah wounded three police men before he was killed by a police sniper.

 In 2014, there was a brutal attack that took place in the town of Creteil south-east of Paris.
 The two victims, a woman aged 19 and her boyfriend, 21, were tied up in his family's flat and the woman was raped.
 Their lawyer said three men of north African origin, Abdou Salam Koita, Ladje Haidara and Houssame Hatri, had burst into the flat, telling the boyfriend: "You Jews, you have money."